-Leadership provides a mechanism whereby multiple units of an application can make use of a single, shared, authoritative source for charm-driven configuration settings.
+Leadership provides a mechanism whereby multiple units of a service can make use of a single, shared, authoritative source for charm-driven configuration settings.

-Every application deployed by Juju is guaranteed to have at most one leader at any time.
+Every service deployed by juju is guaranteed to have at most one leader at any time.
 This is true independent of what the charm author does; whether or not you implement the hooks or use the tools, the unit agents will each seek to acquire leadership, and maintain it while they have it or wait for the current leader to drop out.

 If you wish to be notified when your unit's leadership status changes, you should implement the following hooks:

 leader-elected(which will run at least once, when the unit is known to be leader and guaranteed to remain so for at least 30s).

 leader-settings-changed(which will run at least once when the unit is not guaranteed continued leadership for the next 30s; and also whenever some other unit writes leader settings).

 No particular guarantees can be made regarding the timeliness of the

 leader-settings-changed hook; it's always possible for the juju agent itself

 to be taken out of commission at the wrong moment and not restarted for a long